 The Maltsters Country Inn at Ranworth

-Across the road from Ranworth Staithe is The Maltsters.
+If you fancy eating out then across the road from Ranworth Staithe is The Maltsters.
 A modern pub recently refurbished in a modern clean style.
 The terrace and garden has plenty of seating with views over Ranworth Staithe to Malthouse Broad.
 Recent online reviews from locals and holidaymakers alike have been very favourable.

 Bure Marshes National Nature Reserve